Montana Recreation in Bozeman and Big Sky: Parks, Hunting, Fishing, Hiking, Skiing, Climbing, Cycling, Golfing – Big Sky, MT Recreational Activities

 Moonlight Basin Ski and Snow Board Resort

-Moonlight Basin Ski Resort is on the north face of Lone Mountain and opened in December 2003 after careful, environmentally sensitive planning and development.
-Moonlight Basin has quickly gained a reputation as a first-class, year-round destination, Montana snowboarding and ski resort.
+Moonlight Basin Ski Resort is on the north face of Lone of Mountain and opened in December 2003 after careful, environmentally sensitive planning and development Moonlight Basin has quickly gained a reputation as a first-class, year-round destination, Montana snowboarding and ski resort.

 Bohart Ranch Nordic Cross Country Ski Center

 Next door to Bridger Bowl you’ll find Bohart Ranch Cross Country and Nordic Ski Center, just 16 miles northeast of Bozeman, Montana in Bridger Canyon.
 Bohart Ranch is also 90 miles north of Yellowstone National Park.
 Bohart Ranch offers some of the highest quality Nordic skiing in the United States.
 Bohart Ranch has a 27km scenic trail system, on both private and US Forest Service (USFS) lands, which winds through terrain well-suited to all skiing abilities.
 The trails are professionally groomed for both classic cross country and skate skiing.
 And in the summer bring your mountain bike because, Bohart has excellent mountain biking and hosts the Bohart Bash, a national mountain bike race.

 Montana Recreation: Golfing, Bozeman Golf Courses

 Bozeman, Montana Recreation and Local Parks – Click Map For Larger View

 Within Bozeman’s city limits, the Bozeman Parks Division is responsible for the overall development and maintenance of 42 public parks, 52 miles of trails and associated sports fields and open space.